Ender-ing/render-activity/README.md

 > Note that you need to use a GitHub account that has access to the private `host` repository in order to pull files and commit changes!

 The generated output directory should include a `.git` folder.
 You can use your GitHub account to push your changes to the private `host` repository.
-After pushing the changes, ask the server staff/manager to run the `update get` command in the server's terminal.
+After pushing the changes, ask the server staff/manager to run the `endering get` command in the [server's terminal](https://terminal.ender.ing/@secret/).